paasshme/netcut/README.md

 ```

 # Documentation
+use '-s' or '--server' to lauch the program in server mode and communicate with websocket, otherwise the program wil be launched in standalone mode
 The server use json through websockets to communicate with the client :
 ["command", "arg1", "arg2", [...]]
 ## Here are the request that the server currently recognize :